augustin06130/r-elFusion/README.md

 ## 🔊 XTTS-v2 Voice Model

-This project uses **[XTTS-v2](https://github.com/coqui-ai/xtts)** for high-quality, zero-shot, multilingual voice generation.
-Due to GitHub's 100MB file size limit, the model is hosted on [Hugging Face](https://huggingface.co/your-username/xtts-v2-model) and is automatically downloaded using the script below:
+This project uses **XTTS-v2** for high-quality, zero-shot, multilingual voice generation.
+Due to GitHub's 100MB file size limit, the model is hosted on **[XTTS-v2](https://huggingface.co/coqui/XTTS-v2)** and is automatically downloaded using the script below:

 ### `download_model.py` (included in the repo):